ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/3rd Level/Levitation.md

 - **Effects**:
 	- You create a field of controlled gravity around you.
 For the duration of the psycast you are able to fly.
 Your flying speed is your movement speed + 10ft.
 	- If you are already able to fly, you double your flying speed for the duration of the psycast.
+	- You ignore all external sources of gravity for the duration of the psycast.
 - **Upcasting:**
 	- You cannot upcast this psycast.